The new HealthKit in Apple’s latest iPhone operating system offers exciting features for both users and developers.

-This new set of metrics is especially important to help monitor users recovering from an illness, injury, or regular monitoring of an elderly user.
+This new set of metrics is critical to help monitor users recovering from an illness, injury, or regular monitoring of an elderly user.

-- Walking Asymmetry – Balance and coordination are measured by walking asymmetry and double support percentage.
+- Walking Asymmetry – Measures balance and coordination by walking asymmetry and double support percentage.

 - Stair Ascent and descent speed – These provide insight into your general cardiovascular health.

-The 6MWT will be available on the Apple Watch and is a weekly metric that uses activity clues within natural walking to estimate the results of a formal 6MWT test.
+The 6MWT will be available on the Apple Watch and is a weekly metric that uses activity clues within natural walking to estimate formal 6MWT test results.

 Walking Speed and step length metrics will be available also via iPhone.
 This will be available on an intraday basis and doesn’t require any GPS calibration on your iPhone.

-We expect many new App launches in the coming months that will provide users with new functionality and dashboards for better disease and symptoms management based on these HealthKit offerings from Apple.
+We expect many new App launches in the coming months to provide users with new functionality and dashboards for better disease and symptoms management based on these HealthKit offerings from Apple.

 As an Amazon Associate MyHealthyApple may earn commissions from qualifying purchases using our links